hallamlab/TreeSAPP/docs/Marker_package_creation_tutorial.md

 FunGene and the NCBI are my favourite options, though this leaves out the vast majority of biological sequence databases for no reason other than simplicity.
- IMG, KEGG, UniProt, Pfam, and other similar databases are all great but, in my experience I have been unable to find an API for these to retrieve lineage information, and therefore this needs to be provided in the header.
+ IMG, KEGG, UniProt, Pfam, and other similar databases are all great but, they lack an API to retrieve lineage information, and therefore this needs to be provided in the header.

+ If you want to include sequences that haven't been uploaded and accessioned in Entrez, you can do so by modifying the sequence's FASTA header to follow the format:
+ >SeqID lineage=cellular organisms; Domain; Phylum; Class [Organism_name]

+ where `SeqID` should be replaced with a temporary, unique accession or ID (e.g. AMH87091), "Domain; Phylum; Class" need to be replaced with the appropriate values for the organism this sequence was derived from, and `Organism_name` should be replaced with the appropriate organism name, such as 'Candidatus Moimicrobe mangepain'.
+  No quotes required, though.

 ## Step 2.
 Creating the reference package